-- You have 5 years of service (including at least one year of credited future service), and have: - One year of service in 1997 and one hour of service in 1998; or - One year of service in this or a related plan during a plan year ending December 31, 1998 or later; or - In the case of a participant who is not subject to a collective bargaining agreement with a contributing employer, one hour of service after December 31, 1988; - You have 10 years of service (including at least one year of credited future service); - You have 15,000 covered hours of employment; or - You earned a year of service in the year you reached normal retirement age or the prior year.
+- You have 5 years of service (including at least one year of credited future service), and have: - One year of service in 1997 and one hour of service in 1998; or

+- One year of service in this or a related plan during a plan year ending December 31, 1998 or later; or - In the case of a participant who is not subject to a collective bargaining agreement with a contributing employer, one hour of service after December 31, 1988; - You have 10 years of service (including at least one year of credited future service); - You have 15,000 covered hours of employment; or - You earned a year of service in the year you reached normal retirement age or the prior year.

-Beginning January 1, 2004, you must earn 500 or more hours of service during the plan year to earn a year of service for vesting, except as otherwise provided in the paragraph below.
-Any vesting service you earned before January 1, 2004, is unchanged.
+You must earn 500 or more hours of service during the plan year to earn a year of service for vesting, except as otherwise provided in the paragraph below.
+The number of hours required to earn vesting service were different before January 1, 2004.

-If you have three or more years of service as of December 31, 2003, you will continue to earn a year of service for vesting for each plan year you are credited with 200 or more hours of service.
+If you had three or more years of service as of December 31, 2003, you will continue to earn a year of service for vesting for each plan year you are credited with 200 or more hours of service.
 In other words, you will continue earning vesting service on and after January 1, 2004, as you did before that date.
 (This exception applies only to your vesting service.
 It does not apply to the hours of service requirements for earning benefits, or for becoming eligible for early, normal, or disability retirement.)